Curse of dimensionality: Data mining

 As we can see from the permutation table above, one of the major problems data miners face regarding the curse of dimensionality is that the space of possible parameter values grows exponentially or factorially as the number of features in the data set grows.
 This problem critically affects both computational time and space when searching for associations or optimal features to consider.

-Another problem data miners may face when dealing with too many features is the notion that the number of false predictions or classifications tend to increase as the number of features grow in the data set.
+Another problem data miners may face when dealing with too many features is that the number of false predictions or classifications tends to increase as the number of features grows in the data set.
 In terms of the classification problem discussed above, keeping every data point could lead to a higher number of false positives and false negatives in the model.

-This may seem counter intuitive but consider the genetic mutation table from above, depicting all genetic mutations for each individual.
+This may seem counterintuitive, but consider the genetic mutation table from above, depicting all genetic mutations for each individual.
 Each genetic mutation, whether they correlate with cancer or not, will have some input or weight in the model that guides the decision-making process of the algorithm.
 There may be mutations that are outliers or ones that dominate the overall distribution of genetic mutations when in fact they do not correlate with cancer.
 These features may be working against one's model, making it more difficult to obtain optimal results.

 This problem is up to the data miner to solve, and there is no universal solution.
 The first step any data miner should take is to explore the data, in an attempt to gain an understanding of how it can be used to solve the problem.
 One must first understand what the data means, and what they are trying to discover before they can decide if anything must be removed from the data set.
 Then they can create or use a feature selection or dimensionality reduction algorithm to remove samples or features from the data set if they deem it necessary.
 One example of such methods is the interquartile range method, used to remove outliers in a data set by calculating the standard deviation of a feature or occurrence.